mario6385/Among-us-4/README.md

 ## Mayor
 ![7 시장](https://user-images.githubusercontent.com/93028495/138583858-d523a724-e971-4a14-9dfd-9f094833fc24.png)
 ### **Team: Crewmate**
-The Mayor is a Crewmate that can vote multiple times.\
+The Mayor is a Crewmate who can vote multiple times.\
 The Mayor has a Vote Bank, which is the number of times they can vote.\
 They have the option to abstain their vote during a meeting, adding that vote to the Vote Bank.\
 As long as not everyone has voted, the Mayor can use as many votes from their Vote Bank as they please.